CaptEmulation/nitrogen-website/source/docs/managers/cameraManager.md

 ## Example Usage

 A CameraManager is typically used within an established session handler for a camera.
-Here is an example adapted from the sample [camera](https://github.com/nitrogenjs/camera) device project:
+Here is an example adapted from the [camera](https://github.com/nitrogenjs/camera) device project:

 ```javascript
 var RaspberryPiCamera = require('raspberrypi-camera');